 Once again one of ours… the bot on our pricing page, is a great example of a scoring bot that assesses the lead’s potential and determines further actions based on the interaction.
+Conversational ads can too provide inspiration when it comes to taking leads into your lead scoring bot.
 While the user experience is simple and straightforward, in the back-end the bot is carrying out calculations in real-time.

 Chatbot for Business Templates

 Curious to see and test bots in more business scenarios?